ppy/osu-wiki/news/2025/2025-11-20-global-taiko-showdown-concludes.md

 ## Navigation

 This can be a long article, so feel free to skip around:

-(written for the sake of self-reference while writing, will delete if needed)

 - [Squad Global Taiko Showdown 2025 Results](#squad-global-taiko-showdown-2025-results)
 - [Mapping Global Taiko Showdown 2025 Results](#mapping-global-taiko-showdown-2025-results)